 Foods to Try at Noryangjin Market

-If you like seafood, Noryangjin Market is a great place to scoff some high quality, fresh fish at affordable prices.
-If you don’t, the market is an interesting spectacle all the same.
+If you like seafood, Noryangjin Market is a great place to sample some high-quality, fresh fish at affordable prices.
+If you don’t eat fish, the market is an interesting spectacle all the same.

 Take your time perusing around the various market stalls and some of the creatures on display.
 Many of which, you probably never knew existed and likely aren’t even advertised with English names

-Those who want to add a little something extra to their hoe can opt to modify the dish into hoe-deopbap (raw fish with steamed rice, spices and veggies), or Mulhoe (spicy soup with raw fish)
+If you want to add a little something extra to your hoe, you can opt to modify the dish into hoe-deopbap.
+This is raw fish with steamed rice, spices and veggies. or Mulhoe (spicy soup with raw fish)

 If you order the tentacles of a larger octopus, you may note that they still wriggle and writhe around on your plate.
 Rest assured the octopus is technically not still alive, this is simply its muscles contracting.

-Those who adore dining on lobsters and crabs will be in their element at Noryangjin market.
+If you like eating lobster and crab, you will be in your element at the Noryangjin fish market.
 The sumptuous shellfish do not have the same hefty price tags associated with them here as they do at most restaurants.
 Better yet, by buying them at Noryangjin, you are assured of their freshness.